Donald Trump Approval Rating Better Than Pence, Ryan But Not By Much, Polls Show

 The Donald Trump Russia Connection: 5 Facts You Should Know About Candidate’s Possible Ties To Putin

 It should be noted that Trump’s “favorable” rating is separate from his “approval” rating.
-While the favorability rating measures how Americans view Trump personally, the approval ratings shows how they evaluate Trump’s performance on the job n the White House.
+While the favorability rating measures how Americans view Trump personally, the approval ratings show how they evaluate Trump’s performance on the job n the White House.

 Trump’s latest Pollster.com average approval ratings continue to reveal that Americans take a dim view of his job performance.
 Almost half of Americans — 49.8 percent — say that they disapprove of Trump’s job performance, while only 45.6 percent approve of the job Trump has done over the first 50 days of his term.

-[Featured Image By Bill Clark/Getty Images]
+[Featured Image by Bill Clark/Getty Images]